FireIsGood/spaceman.nvim/README.md

 > Spaceman\[ager\] for your workspaces

 Provides a way to a open workspaces given the parent directories or specific workspaces.
-This is specifically helpful if you have a folder containing all your current projects and you wish to access any of those projects without writing the names of each into a separate file.

 - [Installation](#installation)
 - [Usage](#configuration)